-At this pivot point, the Hope Coach is not attempting to help them figure it all out but help them begin to see a way forward.
+At this pivot point, the Hope Coach is not attempting to help them figure it all out, but is helping them begin to see a way forward.
 This is hope.
-This is where the one receiving the hope coaching begins to see things they might have some control of in what they consider a hopeless situation.
+This is where the one receiving the hope coaching begins to see where they might have some control in what they consider to be a hopeless situation.